 How to minimise the effects of fatigue

 We drastically underestimate just how significant a problem fatigue can be.
-Not only is it increasingly more prevalent among almost all segments of the population, it has effects that pose an alarming threat to health and safety each and every day.
+Not only is it increasingly more prevalent among almost all segments of the population, but it also has effects that pose an alarming threat to health and safety every day.

 Fatigue: an introduction

 There are several different causes of fatigue, some of which tend to go under the radar.
 Let’s go over the circumstances and habits that could be causing your tiredness here.

 - Being deprived of enough sleep and/or sleeping poorly

 - Being awake and active for long hours, including long hours of work

 - Health and emotional issues